Konduwatuwana Wewa |

 Reservoir

 The reservoir is located in the Gal Oya River basin.
 Except for the drainage from its own catchment area, a channel from Himidurawa Wewa supplies water to the Konduwatuwana reservoir (Arumugam, 1969).
-The bund of the reservoir is 4,500 ft. long and the water is extending in an area of about 880 acres at its full supply level (Arumugam, 1969).
-The reservoir has 1 sluice and 2 spills and supplies water to the Ampara Wewa and to Walathapitiya Wewa (Arumugam, 1969).
+In the late 1960s, the length of the bund of the reservoir was 4,500 ft. and the water was extending in an area of about 880 acres at its full supply level (Arumugam, 1969).
+The present reservoir has 1 sluice and 2 spills and supplies water to the nearby Ampara Wewa and to Walathapitiya Wewa (Arumugam, 1969).

 The place with the ruins of ancient buildings in the area called Konduwatuwan belonging to Govikandawura village situated in Grama Niladhari Division No. W/86/K 060 Kotawehera in the Divisional Secretary’s Division Ampara is an archaeological protected site, declared by a government gazette notification published on 10 October 2014.